nikosajadi/react-api-joketeller/COMMENTS.md

 **Step 8**
 ## Addressing Common Issues and Adding Loading Feedback for Better UX:
 After conducting manual tests, I noticed a few issues that needed to be addressed.
 For example, if the user clicks the search button without entering any text, it could cause problems.
 To improve the user experience, I decided to add a few features: First, displaying a loading indicator while the APIs are being called, and second, handling the error when no text is entered for the search.
 Additionally, I implemented a way to manage the case where no category is found for the jokes.

 - Another thing I think would help improve the user experience is clearing the input field after a search.
 When we type a word in the search input, it’s better if, after showing the search results, the input field gets cleared.
+ - This function listens for keydown events and checks if the 'Enter' key is pressed.

   ` const [loading, setLoading] = useState(false);  // State to manage loading status`
 * you can find the result of this step in this image: